Innovation meets Art

 Monica Slaney

-A collection of architectural photography displayed at the Research Triangle Park Headquarters, showcasing the modern design and innovation of Hub RTP’s 100-acre campus through striking images that capture the essence of its communal spaces and dynamic interplay of light and shadow.
+A collection showcasing Hub RTP’s 100-acre campus through striking images that capture the essence of its communal spaces and interplay of light and shadow.

 Britt Flood